dback-repo/dback/README.md

 ```
 Open http://localhost, check login form works again

+# Options
 ##### Default containers selection pattern:
 By default, backup will applied for all mounts of each container matched all the options:
 - HostConfig.RestartPolicy != always
 - HostConfig.AutoRemove == false
 - Status.Running == true

+You can override selection with --matcher flag.
+It is based on substrings matching in `docker inspect` json.
+It is awful, and planned to be updated with xpath matchers.

 ##### Exclude mounts:
 You able to ignore some mounts by regexp.<br>